dp-construction-maintenace/dpc-payroll/README.md

 - **Company Settings** — enter DP Construction Group's details and upload a logo (shown on every payslip).
-- **Employees** — add each worker: name, ID number, position, pay type (hourly / daily / fixed monthly), rate, banking details, and starting leave balances.
+- **Employees** — add each worker: name, ID number, position, pay type (hourly / daily / fixed monthly), **pay frequency** (Fortnightly or Monthly), rate, and banking details.
+  - Set **directors and casual/site staff** to **Fortnightly** — they're paid every two weeks for the days/hours they worked.
+  - Set **salaried staff (e.g. the bookkeeper)** to **Monthly**.
-- **Timesheets** — each pay period, capture hours/days worked, overtime (paid at 1.5×), Sunday/public holiday hours (paid at 2×), allowances, bonuses, and any other deductions per employee.
+- **Timesheets** — has two tabs, **Fortnightly Staff** and **Monthly Staff**.
+Pick the tab, then the period (a start date for a fortnight, or a calendar month), and capture hours/days, overtime (×1.5), Sunday/public holiday hours (×2), allowances, bonuses and any other deductions for each employee in that group.
-- **Leave Register** — capture approved leave; balances are deducted automatically.
-- **Run Payroll** — pick the pay period, review the calculated PAYE, UIF and net pay for each employee, then generate payslips.
+- **Run Payroll** — same two tabs (Fortnightly/Monthly).
+Pick the period, review gross pay, other deductions and net pay for each employee in that group, then generate payslips.
+Run it twice a month for the fortnightly group and once a month for the monthly group.
-- **Payslips** — view, print, or save any payslip as a PDF (each has a unique payslip number and QR code).
+- **Payslips** — same two tabs; view, print, or save any payslip as a PDF (each has a unique payslip number and QR code).
-- **Payroll Summary** — a totals table per period, exportable to CSV for your accounting records or SARS/EMP201 filing.
+- **Payroll Summary** — same two tabs; a totals table per period, exportable to CSV for your accounting records.

-### About the tax calculations
+### About the fortnight date picker

-PAYE is estimated using SARS's **2026/2027 tax year** brackets and primary/secondary/tertiary rebates (1 March 2026 – 28 February 2027),
-and UIF is calculated at 1% of remuneration capped at R177.12/month.
-This is a simplified, good-faith monthly estimate suitable for day-to-day payslip generation — it doesn't yet account for things like medical aid tax credits or retirement fund contributions.
-Before submitting EMP201/ EMP501 returns to SARS, reconcile the figures against SARS's official tax deduction tables, or have your accountant/tax practitioner check them.
+A "fortnight" here is any 14-day run you choose — pick the **start date** of the pay cycle you're running (e.g. the 1st, or a Monday) and the system automatically works out the 14-day period from there and labels it clearly on-screen and on the payslip.
+There's no fixed calendar alignment required, so it'll match whatever cycle DP Construction Group actually pays on.

+### What this system does — and doesn't — calculate

+Net pay = gross pay (normal + overtime + Sunday/PH + allowances +
+bonuses, minus any unpaid-leave deduction for monthly staff) minus whatever you type into "Other Deductions" on the timesheet. **It does not calculate PAYE, UIF, or any other statutory deduction**, and it does not track leave or sick-leave balances — those were intentionally left out for now.
+If you need PAYE/UIF or leave tracking added back in later, just ask.

 ---

 ## Ideas for later (just ask if you want any of these added)

+- PAYE and UIF calculations (SARS tax tables)
+- Leave/sick day register with balances
 - Overtime at different rates for public holidays vs Sundays
-- Medical aid and retirement fund deduction fields (with tax credit)
+- Medical aid and retirement fund deduction fields
 - Multiple company branches/sites
 - Emailing payslips directly to employees
 - Firebase Hosting instead of GitHub Pages (keeps everything in one place)